 P373L14

-The schedule for the association and secure authentication is delivered by an AP STA (or PCP STA) ,, as illustrated by the Figure 165.
+The schedule for the association and secure authentication is delivered by an AP STA (or PCP STA) by the Announce frame at completion of the Unscheduled TDD beamforming as defined in 10.43.11.2 Initiator operation for TDD individual beamforming, 10.43.11.4 Initiator operation for TDD group beamforming, and in 11.37.2 TDD beamforming. .
 Announce frames of category Unprotected DMG shall be used to deliver the schedule.
 The Announce frame conveys the TDD Slot Structure element and TDD Slot Schedule element (see 10.40.6.2.2).

 P367L18 and P368L1